 used and will be in phase with the main turn lamps that are below them.

-- Later on this site the lights were upgraded again.
+- In 2016 the lights were upgraded again.
 This time to LEDs.

 The mounting brackets and wiring were also upgraded and improved.